Molecular geometry: VSEPR table

-The bond angles in the table below are ideal angles from the simple VSEPR theory (pronounced "Vesper Theory"), followed by the actual angle for the example given in the following column where this differs.
+The bond angles in the table below are ideal angles from the simple VSEPR theory, followed by the actual angle for the example given in the following column where this differs.
 For many cases, such as trigonal pyramidal and bent, the actual angle for the example differs from the ideal angle, and examples differ by different amounts.
 For example, the angle in H_{2}S (92°) differs from the tetrahedral angle by much more than the angle for H_{2}O (104.48°) does.